 Men’s Health and Consumer Reports recently endorsed chiropractic for back pain and more

 The last couple of months has been filled with publications that suggest chiropractic should be your first choice professional for back problems and many other painful conditions.
-Last February, the Annals of Internal Medicine told healthcare providers to say no to drugs for back pain and yes to about anything else with evidence based suggestions recommendations on which treatments may work .
-This was an acknowledgement that medications are being overused and causing harm to those who seek help, with Opioids grabbing the most headlines this past year.
-It also suggested that with all the options that can help you, medication shows little or no long term benefit and can actually harm you, so why use it?
+Last February, the Annals of Internal Medicine told healthcare providers to say no to drugs for back pain and yes to about anything else with evidence-based suggestions recommendations on which treatments may work.
+This was an acknowledgment that medications are being overused and causing harm to those who seek help, with Opioids grabbing the most headlines this past year.
+It also suggested that with all the options that can help you, medication shows little or no long-term benefit and can actually harm you, so why use it?

 The idea of hiding the symptoms, rather than properly diagnosing and treating a problem such as lower back pain is a huge cost driver in our health care system.
 Problems that are poorly managed medically can often show up years later as degenerated joints, arthritis and chronic pain.

 Recently, a new study in the Journal of the American Medical Association (JAMA) reinforces the growing body of evidence that Spinal Manipulation can help with lower back pain.
 Manipulation of the spine currently is the best treatment choice for acute lower back pain.
 Many doctors who have rarely referred to chiropractors will need to develop relationships so they can find the most effective ones in their area, as drugs are no longer an acceptable method of care.
 It is only a matter of time until insurers demand doctors send their back pain patients to chiropractors or others who perform manipulation first.

 Consumer Reports and Men’s Health have recently published their own articles on chiropractic as well.
 With all this great news, why aren’t there lines out of the doors of each chiropractic office filled with people looking to be helped?